Homotopy theory of curved operads and curved algebras: Complete cooperads

 The $\circ$ product is built as a coproduct of summands each of which either a monoidal product or a $\mathbb{S}_n$-quotient of a sum of monoidal products.
 We know by Lemma~\ref{lemma:gr-flat is monoidal subcat} that $\Gr$ preserves the monoidal product and the coproducts, and by Corollary~\ref{cor: preservation of colims} that it preserves the $\mathbb{S}_n$-quotients under the $\qQ$-linear assumption.
 Flat objects are closed under the monoidal product by definition, and are (again) closed under arbitrary coproducts.
 Moreover, the finite group coinvariants of an object $X$ are a retract of $X$.
 Thus if the $X$ is flat then its coinvariants are.
 Then the $\circ$ product preserves gr-flatness as well and we are done.

-The given $\eta$ is already a coaugmentation before taking associated graded, which implies by functoriality that it remains one after doing so. \end{proof} \begin{lemma} The tree cooperad on a gr-flat $\sS$-module, equipped with the inclusion of $I$ as $\eta$, is altipotent. \end{lemma} \begin{proof} Next, we claim by induction that $\Tt^c_n M$ is in $\CR^{p,n+1}\Tt^c M$ for all $p$.
-For $n=0$, this is true because $\bar\Delta\eta=0$ in the tree cooperad.
-Then $\bar{\Delta}\Tt^c_n M$ is represented by summands
+The given $\eta$ is already a coaugmentation before taking associated graded, which implies by functoriality that it remains one after doing so. \end{proof} \begin{lemma} The tree cooperad on a gr-flat $\sS$-module, equipped with the inclusion of $I$ as $\eta$, is altipotent. \end{lemma}